uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ## [1] 9
 ```

 Note that multiple return objects have to be combined in a list.
-I didn't have to name these separate list elements (i.e. "value" and "value_squared"), but that will likely be helpful users of our function.
-However, remember that many objects in R contain multiple elements; vectors, data frames and lists are all good examples of this.
+I didn't have to name these separate list elements --- i.e. "value" and "value_squared" --- but it will be helpful for users of our function.
+Nevertheless, remember that many objects in R contain multiple elements (vectors, data frames, and lists are all good examples of this).
 So we can also specify one of these "array"-type objects within the function itself if that provides a more convenient form of output.
 For example, we could combine the input and output values into a data frame:

 ```r